tpgillam/mt2/README.rst

     pip install mt2

-This will, by default, use a precompiled wheel for your platform.
-If you wish to compile from source for your platform, you can pass the ``--no-binary`` option to ``pip``.
-This may give

 One can then compute MT2 as follows; here for the "symmetric" case, where both invisible particles have the same mass:

 .. code-block:: python